-While the goal of CORE is to help purchasers overcome the incremental cost barrier of cleaner off-road equipment, the methodologies developed for determining voucher amounts also consider other factors, such as current market penetration and the projected need for incentives.
+While the goal of CORE is to help purchasers overcome the incremental cost barrier of cleaner zeroemission off-road equipment, the methodologies developed for determining voucher amount also consider other factors, such as current market penetration and the projected need for incentives.
 Additionally, increased funding is being made available to encourage equipment deployments in disadvantaged and low-income communities as well as infrastructure expansion.
 Increased funding is also available for projects that are purchased and deployed by small businesses.

-CORE targets commercial-ready products that have not yet achieved a significant market foothold.
+CORE targets commercial-ready projects that have not yet achieved a significant market foothold.
 Currently, equipment types eligible for CORE include:

-- On- and off-road terminal tractors8,
+- 1. On- and off-road terminal tractors,

-- Transport refrigeration units,
+- 2. Transport refrigeration units,

-- Large forklifts,
+- 3. Large forklifts,

-- Cargo handling equipment,
+- 4. Cargo handling equipment,

-- · Airport cargo loaders,

-- Wide-body aircraft tugs,
+- 5. Airport cargo loaders and wide-body aircraft tugs,

+- 6. Aircraft ground power units (GPU),

-- Railcar movers and switcher locomotives,
+- 7. Railcar movers and switcher freight locomotives,

+- 8. Construction equipment,

+- 9. Agricultural equipment,

+- 10. Commercial harbor craft (CHC), and

+- 11. Landscaping equipment.